The arkansas delegation

 United states senator tom cotton (R)

 Arkansas’ junior senator is Tom Cotton, an Army veteran who served in Iraq and Afghanistan and has a law and undergraduate degree from Harvard University.
-Now serving in his second term, Senator Cotton was embroiled in a controversy about his Army Ranger service.
-The married father of two is a member of the Armed Services Committee; the Intelligence Committee; the Judiciary Committee; and the Joint Economic Committee.
+Now serving in his second term, Senator Cotton was embroiled in a controversy about his Army Ranger service related to graduating from Ranger School or being a combat Ranger.
+The married father of two is chair of the Select Committee on Intelligence and the Senate Republican Conference.
+He is a member of the Armed Services Committee and the Committee on Energy and Natural Resources.

 Thomas Rank: D